mattermost/docs/source/help/getting-started/organizing-your-sidebar.rst

 .. note::
   Direct Message conversations that you add to custom categories don't count against the maximum number of conversations shown in the **Direct Messages** category.

-Mobile support for this feature is coming in a future release.
+Mobile support for this feature will be available in a future release.

     .. image:: ../../images/dm-display.gif